sinabaghal/sinabaghal.github.io/_pages/deepsmoothing.md

 \end{equation}
 $$

-We use the above three constraints to shape the loss function utilized in training the implied variance $\omega$.
+We use the above three constraints to shape the loss function utilized in training the implied variance $$\omega$$.
 As for learning rate scheduling, we use a slightly different approach than Ackerer et al;  we employ model weights perturbation along with a divergence handling scheme.

-Numerical results show that our enhanced model, incorporating a neural network with the loss function $\omega(k,\tau; \theta)$, fits the Bated model data perfectly and produces an arbitrage-free volatility surface.
+Numerical results show that our enhanced model, incorporating a neural network with the loss function $$\omega(k,\tau; \theta)$$, fits the Bated model data perfectly and produces an arbitrage-free volatility surface.

 The figure below shows how well our model fits the training data.